JadeCathleen/my-batch-cooker/README.md

 # MyBatchCooker

-[MyBatchCooker](http://www.mybatchcooker.com) is a web app that allows people to create their own meal prep menus by choosing the recipes they want.
-The goal is to compute the shopping list by supermarket department and also compute the prep steps of all the chosen recipes.
+[MyBatchCooker](http://www.mybatchcooker.com) is a web app that allows people to create their own meal prep menus by choosing from a list the recipes they like.
+The goal is to compute the shopping list by supermarket department and also compute the prep steps of all the chosen recipes combined - thus saving users a lot of time.

 ## Installation